 Direct Marketing and Credit Reporting Information

 We do not use or allow credit reporting information to be used for Direct Marketing; this is not permissible by law.

-While Direct Marketing is not permissible the use of certain Credit Information for “pre-screening” purposes is permitted.
+While Direct Marketing is not permissible the use of certain credit information for “pre-screening” purposes is permitted.
 Pre-screening allows a Credit Provider to exclude individuals from a direct marketing campaign where the individual is deemed ineligible for the product/service in question based on the Credit Provider’s eligibility criteria.
 Even if a Credit Provider does use the pre-screening service they will not see any credit information relating to the individuals.

 If an individual does not want their credit information used for pre-screening purposes they should advise us on the contact details below.

 If a ban is put in place illion will confirm with the individual the duration of the ban and inform them when the ban period will expire.

-While a ban is in place a Credit Provider will not be able to access CRI from us, this may limit the Credit Provider’s capacity to make a full credit assessment.
+While a ban is in place a Credit Provider will not be able to access credit reporting information from us, this may limit the Credit Provider’s capacity to make a full credit assessment.
 If a ban is in place an individual may authorise us to share their credit information with a Credit Provider, this authorisation would need to be in writing.

 How to access Credit Reporting Information

 We recognise the accuracy of the credit reporting information we hold about an individual is critical to our business so encourage individuals to obtain their information and identify and correct any errors where they exist.

-To access Personal Information we have established the Public Access Centre with the following contact points:
+To access your credit report we have established the Public Access Centre with the following contact points:

 How to correct Credit Reporting Information

-While we take reasonable steps to ensure that the Credit Reporting Information held by us is up to date, we also rely on our Customers and individuals to inform us if the information we hold is inaccurate or incomplete.
+While we take reasonable steps to ensure that the credit reporting information held by us is accurate and up to date, we rely on our customers and individuals to inform us if the information we hold is inaccurate or incomplete.